abhinav-123457/Internhunt/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project is for educational purposes.
-Use responsibly and ethically.
+**Note**: This tool is intended for personal use.
+Please respect the terms of service of each platform and use responsibly and ethically.

 ## Key Improvements in v6